 This page will be an increasing list of the films that we’ve written about here.

-Summary: A desperately lonely doll maker shrinks people to doll size so that he will never be lonely.
+- A Bert I Gordon classic: a desperately lonely doll maker shrinks people to doll size so that he will never be lonely.
 Eventually, the dolls attempt to escape.

 Producers: Oliver Delbosc, Eric Jehelmann, and Marc Missonnier